Mie-Protocol/mie-smart-contracts/projects/cake-vault/README.md

-# Pancake Cake Vault
+# Mie Cake Vault

 ## Description

-Pancakeswap Cake Vault for the CAKE token from the MasterChef.
+Mieswap Cake Vault for the CAKE token from the MasterChef.

 ## Deployment